 Nearing the beginning of band camp, your section should get together at least once in order for you to get to know your new “family”.
 Here you may go over the music in order to grasp how it may sound as a section or you may just hang out together and get to know everyone else.
 Not only will there be section get togethers, but the leadership of Mount Carmel hosts a get together for all of the new upcoming band students during the summer, allowing you to get to know some of the people you should look up to, as well as being able to get to know the other incoming band members of the program.
 After all, you will all be learning the same new things together come August.

 Band camp is an all-day event that takes place the entire week before school begins.
 Each day is divided into 3 parts.
 The first part is the morning, where your section will rehearse indoors with a teacher specific to your instruments.
 Next, we all come together to the field, where we learn marching basics.
-Because the incoming students don’t have any prior knowledge to marching, the first day of band camp is for the leadership and incoming students.
 On this day, you will learn the marching basics and you should get a head start to learning everything that you need to know for the rest of the year.
 In the middle of the marching block, there is a lunch break.
 Lunch is provided on the days that every student is there.
-After finishing lunch, we then go back down to the field to finish up marching.
-Finally, everyone goes back down to the school cafeteria, where we all rehearse the field show music for the upcoming season.
+After finishing lunch, we then go back down to the field to finish marching.
+Finally, everyone goes back down to the school quad, where we all rehearse the field show music for the upcoming season.